Recreational and Non-Commercial Fishing in the Pacific Islands

 Engagement Activities

-SAFE Meetings - SAFE (Scientist and Fishermen Exchange) meetings provide a comfortable and safe environment for genuine exchange of information.
-Representatives from multiple stakeholders come together to discuss topics and this improves collaboration and communication, encourages understanding, builds positive relationships, and fosters trust and respect among fishermen, scientists, and managers.
+- SAFE Meetings - SAFE (Scientist and Fishermen Exchange) meetings provide a comfortable and safe environment for genuine exchange of information.
+Representatives from multiple groups come together to discuss topics, and this improves collaboration and communication, encourages understanding, builds positive relationships, and fosters trust and respect among fishermen, scientists, and managers.

 Please see our calendar of upcoming opportunities to meet with NOAA Fisheries staff to discuss recreational and non-commercial fishing topics.